NicoKleinschmidt/entityboard-go-adapter/README.md

 - arrays: allows multiple values of the defined type

-- enum: enums end with an identifier.
+- enum: enums end with an identifier. (enum:identifier, enum[]:identifier)
 This identifier is used to query the possible values.
 This is done by sending a 'get-enum' command to the plugin.
 The command is never associated with an item type (even for the item data template).
 The noun of this command is a string containing the identifier.
 The plugin should then respond with an array objects like this:
 ```json